Syllabus

 If the three main ideas are sufficiently complex and significant to merit 8-10 page interpretations and explications (complete with evidence and quotations from the primary texts, ideas and quotations from the secondary research, and theoretical underpinning), then you have a 25-40 page thesis.

-On Monday, August 25 thesis students will bring three topics and outlines to class for feedback regarding viability for a potential thesis; and they will submit the three topics and outlines to GeorgiaVIEW > Assignments > Thesis: Topics and Outlines at the end of the class period.
+On Monday, August 25, bring three topics and outlines to class for feedback regarding viability for a potential thesis; and submit the three topics and outlines to GeorgiaVIEW > Assignments > Thesis: Topics and Outlines at the end of the class period.

 Proposal